Some Big Health Care Policy Changes Are Hiding In The Federal Spending Package

 Repeal of health taxes designed to pay for ACA

 When President Barack Obama signed the Affordable Care Act into law in 2010, he said: "It is paid for.
 It is fiscally responsible."
 But many of the taxes designed to cover the cost of expanding health coverage to 20 million people have been derailed.
 Now, the so-called "Cadillac tax" on generous employer health plans is getting permanently nixed, as are taxes on health insurance companies and medical-device makers.

 Insurance industry groups applaud the move.
 But the repeal of these taxes alarmed many health policy and budget watchers.
 It will contribute $373 billion to the deficit, according to an estimate from Congress' Joint Committee on Taxation.

 "So we're cutting the funding out from under Obamacare, but still doing all the spending," says Marc Goldwein, of the nonpartisan Committee for a Responsible Federal Budget.
 "This whole bill is about reversing the few hard choices that we made to pay for Obamacare."

-"Everybody seems to want lower deficit in the abstract, but when it comes time to actually cut spending or raise taxes, there doesn't seem to be the political will in either party at the moment," he adds. —Selena Simmons-Duffin, Health Policy Reporter
+"Everybody seems to want lower deficit in the abstract, but when it comes time to actually cut spending or raise taxes, there doesn't seem to be the political will in either party at the moment," he adds. —Selena Simmons-Duffin, health policy reporter

 Raising the age to buy tobacco products to 21

-At least 16 states and Washington, D.C., have previously raised the minimum age to buy tobacco products to 21, according to the American Lung Association.
+At least 16 states and Washington, D.C., have raised the minimum age to buy tobacco products to 21, according to the American Lung Association.
 The organization, which has long campaigned to raise the federal age limit, said the move "will significantly reduce youth tobacco use and save thousands of lives."

 The national conversation around tobacco age limits gained new momentum thanks to the surging numbers of teenagers who are vaping.
-The Trump administration had previously signaled that it planned to introduce an age limit.
+The Trump administration had signaled that it planned to introduce an age limit.
 Some major tobacco companies have backed the idea, such as Altria, which owns Philip Morris USA and partially owns JUUL.

 Advocates against vaping are also pushing for a federal ban on flavors for e-cigarettes, to make them less appealing to kids.
-Earlier this year, Trump had pledged to impose a flavor ban, but has appeared to walk that idea back since then.
-It's not clear whether further sweeping regulations of the industry are still in store. —Merrit Kennedy, News Desk Reporter
+Earlier this year, Trump had pledged to impose a flavor ban but has appeared to walk that idea back since then.
+It's not clear whether further sweeping regulations of the industry are still in store. —Merrit Kennedy, news desk reporter

 A foundation for President Trump's plan to end HIV

 In his state of the union address in February, President Trump announced a plan to end the HIV epidemic in America by 2030.
-This year, not a whole lot has happened towards this goal because there hasn't been funding from Congress — until now.
-The President's budget had called for $291 million, and Congress will overshoot that slightly.
+This year, not a whole lot has happened toward this goal because there hasn't been funding from Congress — until now.
+The president's budget had called for $291 million, and Congress will overshoot that slightly.

-This past fall, HHS gave grants to 32 state and local health departments where there are HIV "hotspots" so that they could develop or update programs to reach the goal of ending the epidemic.
+This past fall, the Department of Health and Human Services gave grants to 32 state and local health departments where there are HIV "hotspots" so that they could develop or update programs to reach the goal of ending the epidemic.
 With this federal funding coming through, the hope is that those places will be able to hit the ground running.

 "This is just the foundation — it's the first year of funding," says Carl Schmid of the AIDS Institute and the President's Advisory Council on HIV/AIDS.
-"It's an excellent start, but to achieve the goal of ending the epidemic, we'll need a lot more money to scale it up for next year and the years to come." —Selena Simmons-Duffin, Health Policy Reporter
+"It's an excellent start, but to achieve the goal of ending the epidemic, we'll need a lot more money to scale it up for next year and the years to come." —Selena Simmons-Duffin, health policy reporter

 Paving the way to develop more generic drugs

 A bill intended to promote generic drug competition is also expected to get a ride in the budget.
-The Creating and Restoring Equal Access to Equivalent Samples Act — called the the CREATES Act, for short — aims to make sure branded manufacturers sell samples of their products to companies that want to use them to develop generic versions.
+The Creating and Restoring Equal Access To Equivalent Samples Act — called the the CREATES Act, for short — aims to make sure branded manufacturers sell samples of their products to companies that want to use them to develop generic versions.

-Brand name companies have, at times, refused to sell samples to would-be generic competitors, citing a Food and Drug Administration program designed to keep potentially harmful drugs from being misused.
+Brand-name companies have, at times, refused to sell samples to would-be generic competitors, citing a Food and Drug Administration program designed to keep potentially harmful drugs from being misused.
 The FDA says some brands have exploited this program to stall development of generics, maintain their monopolies and keep prices and profits high.
 With the passage of the CREATES Act, generic companies can sue if they think they've been wrongfully denied samples.

 "It's not a panacea, but it's definitely an important step forward in providing relief for Americans struggling with high prescription drug costs," says Harvard Medical School instructor Ameet Sarpatwari.
 The bill has been introduced five times but never managed to pass despite bipartisan sponsorship.
-The Congressional Budget Office expects CREATES to save taxpayers $3.7 billion over ten years. —Sydney Lupkin, Pharmaceuticals Correspondent
+The Congressional Budget Office expects CREATES to save taxpayers $3.7 billion over 10 years. —Sydney Lupkin, pharmaceuticals correspondent

 First funding for gun violence research since 1996